How we price bathroom remodeling.

 Craftsman labor hours

 Labor hours come from the Craftsman National Estimator, the industry standard cost-estimating reference.
-For Bathroom Remodel (Mid-Range), the BOM specifies 79.1 labor hours.
+For Bathroom Remodel (Mid-Range), the bill of materials specifies 130 labor hours.

 BLS wage and burden rate